 - Follow the steps outlined in the email from Google

-4. Video recording verification.
-If you choose to verify your account with a video recording, keep in mind that if you cancel the video upload to Google at any point, both you and Google won’t be able to access it.
+If you choose to verify your account with a video recording, keep in mind that if you cancel the video upload to Google at any point, neither you nor Google can access it.

 Before you hit that record button, you’ll need a game plan for your video.
 Google requires a continuous recording that includes the following points: